Bipolar Disorder: A Closer Look at Symptoms, Causes, and Possible Treatments (+TEST)

 - Antidepressants to alleviate depressive symptoms

-Electroconvulsive therapy is an alternative treatment option if you don’t get better with medications.
+Electroconvulsive therapy (ECT) is an alternative medical treatment for those who have not responded to other front-line treatments.
 It is effective in relieving severe mania or depression.

-Cognitive-behavioral therapy (CBT) is the dominant technique used to treat bipolar disorder.
-It is based on the premise that mood problems can be resolved by changing dysfunctional interpretations of stressful life events.
+Cognitive-behavioral therapy is the first-line approach for treating bipolar disorder.
+It is based on the premise that mood problems can be managed by changing dysfunctional interpretations of stressful events.

 Interpersonal and social rhythm therapy may also be used to treat this condition.
 It focuses on regulating basic daily habits to help symptom management.
 This mode of treatment focuses on daily routines such as sleeping, eating, and exercising.

 People living with mental health conditions can have a better, fulfilling life and maintain healthy relationships.
 An experienced therapist can help you learn skills to cope with bipolar symptoms in a non-judgmental environment effectively.